AAVN Case Report Competition Details

 Conclusion: In 200 words or less, the author should draw conclusions from their findings and suggest future directions (if applicable).

-Case report entries should be mailed to the address below and be postmarked no later than March 16, 2015.
+Case report entries should be emailed to the address below no later than March 20, 2015.
 An email confirming receipt of the entry will be sent to the corresponding author.

 Dr. Martha Cline, AAVN Secretary